 West Surrey Natural History Society meets monthly in Ripley Village Hall at 8.00 pm on the fourth Thursday of the month.
 Contact Jean Croucher on 01483 223630 for the programme of indoor and field meetings covering all aspects of wildlife and the natural world.

 Surrey Wildlife Trust, with headquarters in Pirbright near Woking, is a registered charity and the only organisation concerned solely with the conservation of all forms of wildlife in Surrey.
-They are responsible for over 600 sites in Surrey, covering 4000 hectares of the county's countryside.
-These sites include Papercourt Meadows and Papercourt Marshes (part of the Papercourt Site of Special Scientific Interest) just outside Send.
+They are responsible for over 80 sites in Surrey, covering 9000 hectares of the county's countryside.
+These sites include Papercourt Meadows and Papercourt Marshes (part of the Papercourt Site of Special Scientific Interest) in or close to Send.
 SWT has also run working parties in the woods outside St Bede's School and given advice on the management of that area.

 Bush Lane woods - SWT have organised working groups in the area outside St Bede's School, and provided advice on management to the Parish Council.
 The guiding groups have been involved working here during BEST weeks in 2010 and 2011.